antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** log requests using an unique identifier

 Each request made to an API **SHOULD** be given a UUID.
-This **SHOULD** be returned in the response to that request as a `x-request-id` header allowing the client to easily log and quote this value.
+This **SHOULD** be returned in the response to that request in a `x-request-id` header allowing the client to easily log and reference this value.

-APIs **SHOULD** log this request ID, along with an other relevant information, such as the endpoint called, parameters and options and an indication of what was returned (an error, some data etc).
+APIs **SHOULD** also log each request ID, along with an other relevant information, such as the endpoint called, its parameters and options and an indication of what was returned (an error, some data etc).

 This information is invaluable when resolving bugs or issues that are reported.